What Others Are Saying

 Chris Zavadowski is a director, music director, and actor based in Northern Virginia.

 Previously, he was Gabriel Barre’s assistant director and then resident director for the updated production of Broadway’s Amazing Grace in Washington, DC.
-Chris also recently created and directed a new music revue and due to the 2020 co-created and music directed a groundbreaking full-length virtual production, No One is Alone which won the BroadwayWorld Award for “Best Streaming Production of 2020”.
+Chris also recently created and directed a new music revue.
+Due to the 2020 pandemic, he also co-created and music directed a groundbreaking full-length virtual production called No One is Alone which won the BroadwayWorld Award for “Best Streaming Production of 2020”.